How to Set Up Facebook Lead Ads Campaign for Mortgage Brokers

 - Industry report

-Look at this example of one of our clients using a “List of homes” as a lead magnet.
+See this example of a “List of homes” as a lead magnet.

 To get the best results from your lead magnet, you should ensure that it’s related to mortgage and can be of benefit to your potential lead now.
 Another point to note is that you must deliver your lead magnet as soon as possible.